zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\int_{-\pi}^{\pi} d\gamma \thinspace p(\alpha, \beta, \gamma) = 1.
 $$

 Then, according to Eqn.
-17.56.1, the mean intensity light scattered by  a group of molecules is directly proportional to
+17.56.1, the mean intensity light scattered by  a group of molecules is proportional to

 $$ \tag{21.34}
 \begin{aligned}